Codeception/Codeception/docs/07-UnitTestsPractice.md

 This scenario will fail, because developer expects the comment counter will be incrementer by DB::updateCounters call.
 But this method will be executed before comment is saved, so the last assertions will fail.
 To perform actions inside the scenario add your code as an action into CodeHelper module.

-#### Actions won't return any results
+This leads to other thing.
 No method of Guy class is allowed to return values.
 It will return the current CodeGuy instance only.
 Reconsider your testing scenario every time you want write something like this:

 ``` php
 <?php